Enowiz777/automation/python/PDFworker/README.md

 3. Once test with one is successful, allow users to create multiple inputs.
 4. Make it into a function so that it may be imported in main.py

+20220818-TASKS

+# 3. Connect UI with the script

+1.

+# 4. Make it to executable file.